MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-4-delete-resources.md

 > [!TIP]
 > The `--yes` parameter of the [az group delete](/cli/azure/group#az-group-delete) command will by-pass the console confirmation prompt.

-## Delete multiple storage accounts using for-each
+## Delete multiple Azure resources using a script

 When you're working with a large number of resources and you don't want to delete all the objects within a group, consider using a script.
 This example gets a list of all the Azure storage accounts created in this tutorial and deletes them in a for-each loop.